Seagather/Marshal-Pundit-Reviews/README.md

       making finding and reviewing a particular instances of data easier while allowing you to hide content that is not immediately relevant to the user.

 * As a user, I would like to be able to add, share and see all of my inputs within the app (i.e. comments, reviews, votes)
-    - Users can make use of the - **Add Review form** - by clicking - **Add review** - option in the navbar menu.
+    - Users can make use of the **Add Review form** by clicking **Add review** option in the navbar menu.
     - Users can write comments about any book and upvote (depicted with green thumbs-up icon) or downvote (depicted with red thumbs-down icon)
     - Submitted review and votes can be view by all other users.

 * As a user, I would like to search any particular book quickly using book title or author.
-    - The Home Page offers the - **Search bar** - which enables users to search any book by name or author.
+    - The Home Page offers the **Search bar** which enables users to search any book by name or author.

 * As a user I would like to be able to like or dislike any review.
     - Users can like any review by clicking the green thumbs-up icon or dislike by clicking the red thumbs-down icon.
     - When users like or dislike any review, the page reloads to show upvote or downvote counts respectively.

 * As a user I would like to be able to edit or delete any content added by me.
-    - Each relevant section provides - **Edit/Delete buttons** - which allow users to revise or delete reviews they added.
+    - Each relevant section provides **Edit/Delete buttons** which allow users to revise or delete reviews they added.
-    - The - **Delete buttons** - has a pre-warning pop up modal to alert users of their action.
+    - The **Delete buttons** has a pre-warning pop up modal to alert users of their action.

 * As a user I would like to be sure that no other user is able to edit or delete my input.
     - Only authenticated user can edit and delete their content.
-      The - **Edit/Delete buttons** - appears only on content created per user.
+      The **Edit/Delete buttons** appears only on content created per user.
     - The authentication is more secure with hashing making it tougher for hackers to brute-force.
+    - Users are only permitted to edit and delete their own reviews, but not any of the reviews submitted by others.

 Owners:
 * As a owner, I want my website to be desirable and accessible to users.